-Early in 1940, Gregor S. Affleck retained Frank Lloyd Wright regarding the design of a new house.
+Early in 1940, Gregor S. Affleck retained Frank Lloyd Wright to design a new home for him and his wife Elizabeth.
 Mr. Affleck had grown up in Spring Green, Wisconsin.
 After graduating from the University of Wisconsin in 1919 with a degree in Chemical Engineering, Mr. Affleck invented a fast-drying paint that found use in the automotive industry.
-"Affleck paint" is still used to day and is highly regarded for its qualities of drying and durability.
+"Affleck paint" is still used today and is highly regarded for its qualities of drying and durability.

 The Initial plans that Mr. and Mrs. Affleck reviewed were essentially the same as the house that was ultimately constructed.
 In the revisions a balcony was replaced by the loggia porch, the kitchen was redesigned, and the window profiles were changed, among smaller items.

-Construction of the Affleck's "Usonian" house was finished in 1941.
-As construction proceeded, local interest brought many visitors to the house on Woodward that was so "unusual" compared to the currently popular 'colonial' style.
-It was perhaps interest in the architect himself that brought out the visitors.
+Construction of the Affleck's Usonian house was finished in 1941.
+As construction proceeded, local interest brought many visitors to the house because it was so unusual compared to the currently popular colonial style.
+It was perhaps interest in the architect himself that brought out visitors also.

-Beginning in the 1920s, Frank Lloyd Wright's argument that modern cities were no longer habitable led to develop his solution for urban problems - Broadacre City.
-Wright use "Usonia" as his substitute for the reformed, future "America" of Broadacre City, and he used the Usonians as his solution to the "small house problem."
-These Usonians - and in particular the pre-World War II designs - were a direct response to the changes in the lifestyles of the clients and their needs for a low cost but satisfying dwelling.
+Beginning in the 1920s, Frank Lloyd Wright's argument that modern cities were no longer habitable led him to develop his solution for urban problems - Broadacre City.
+Wright used "Usonia" as his substitute for the reformed, future "America" of Broadacre City, and his solution to the "small house problem."
+These Usonians - and in particular the pre-World War II designs - were a solution to the changes in the lifestyles of the clients and their need for low cost but satisfying housing.

-Frank Lloyd Wright's Usonian design was his answer to the need for low-cost housing for the average American.
-Usonian houses were typically one story, to express the horizontal element of the American midwestern plains.
-Attics were eliminated as to avoid building unuseable space and, thus, save money.
-Instead, Usonian homes had flat roofs.
+Usonian houses were typically one story, designed to express the horizontal element of the American midwestern plains.
+Attics were eliminated to avoid building unusable space and the Usonian homes had flat roofs.
 Wright introduced skylights as a way of providing additional light into the house.
 He believed his new ideas of the home should involve new materials and new technology.

 Mr. and Mrs. Affleck lived in the house until they passed away; Elizabeth in 1973 and Gregor in 1974.
-Over the years the house had withstood the elements and the design details of Mr. Wright, who had the habit of pushing materials and structure to their limits.
-In 1978 the children of the Gregor and Elizabeth Affleck, Mrs. Mary Ann Affleck Lutomski and Mr. Gregor Affleck Jr., donated the house to Lawrence Technological University to ensure it would continue to be available to the public and to inspire students of architecture, much as it had over fourty years.
-The Friends of Frank Lloyd Wright, a non-profit group, was formed to lead fundraising efforts to preserve and restore the house under the direction of Lawrence Technological University's College of Architecture and Design.
+Over the years the house has withstood the elements and the design details of Mr. Wright, who had the habit of pushing materials and structure to their limits.
+In 1978 the children of Gregor and Elizabeth Affleck, Mary Ann Affleck Lutomski Shurly and Gregor P. Affleck, donated the house to the College of Architecture and Design at Lawrence Technological University to inspire students.